mhightower83/Spi0Utils/README.md

 any changes.
 It is a ready-to-go tool.
 It will indicate if the library has built-in support for your board.
 If not, it may provide code to add to your sketch as a new module.
 Copy/paste the code fragment to a new file, like `CustomVendor.ino`.
 The Analyze Sketch may spew a lot of text.
-The Analyze Sketch may spew a lot of text.
 To find areas of concern, focus on the lines starting with `*`.

 Next, look at the example function [Outline](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Outline/Outline.ino)